att-circ-contrl/TriadDrive/drive-close-long/README.md

 * Mounting the Atlas probes is non-trivial, because they break if you look at them funny and the thin-flex connected to them isn't much stronger.

+* Arms with tight clearances should be oriented with their long axes in the Z direction for 3d printing.
+This gives 0.05 mm tolerances on the other axes.

+* **FIXME** - As of 18 May 2022, the Atlas silicon arms have wide clearances.
+This results in wobble.
+The Atlas tungsten arms have tighter clearances; this should be back-ported to the silicon arms if the tight-clearance arms work.

 _This is the end of the file._